College of Engineering (University of Nebraska–Lincoln)

 The University of Nebraska–Lincoln College of Engineering is the engineering college at the University of Nebraska–Lincoln in Lincoln, Nebraska.
 The college was formally established in 1909, though the university began offering engineering classes in 1877.
 Since 1970, it has also encompassed the students and facilities at the University of Nebraska Omaha.
-Lance Perez has served as dean of the college since 2018.
+Lance C. Pérez has served as dean of the college since 2018.

-The College of Engineering ranked seventy-first by U.S. News & World Report in its 2024 ranking of undergraduate engineering programs.
+The College of Engineering was ranked seventy-first by U.S. News & World Report in its 2024 ranking of undergraduate engineering programs.
 It is made up of seven departments: Biological Systems Engineering, Chemical and Biomolecular Engineering, Civil and Environmental Engineering, the Durham School of Architectural Engineering and Construction, Electrical and Computer Engineering, Mechanical and Materials Engineering, and the School of Computing.

 History

 The University of Nebraska established the Industrial College in 1872 and five years later offered its first engineering course, though only one student was enrolled.
 NU's engineering programs initially shared Nebraska Hall (a different building than present-day Nebraska Hall) with the agricultural programs of Industrial College.
 In response to rapidly increasing enrollment in engineering courses, the university constructed Mechanical Arts Hall (later renamed Stout Hall in honor of Oscar Van Pelt Stout, who served as dean of the college from 1912 to 1920) in 1898 to serve as the home of its engineering and mathematics departments.
 Separate Colleges of Agriculture and Engineering were formally established in 1909.

 Shortly after Mechanical Arts Hall was completed, construction began nearby on a new home for the mechanical engineering department.
 The Mechanical Engineering Laboratories building was opened in 1910 and contained woodworking and machine shops, a foundry, and several laboratories, allowing engineering courses to become more practical and specialized.
 The building was later renamed for head architect C. R. Richards, the Associate Dean of the Industrial College at the time of construction; Richards Hall was renovated in 2000 and is now primarily used by the Department of Art and Art History.

 By the 1920s, Nebraska's electrical engineering department was too large for the antiquated building it had used since its establishment in 1895.
 Following delays due to the Great Depression and World War II, Ferguson Hall opened in 1950 as the home of electrical engineering and the College of Engineering's administrative offices.